bcgov/bcdg/docs/use-github-in-bcgov/github-transition-guide.md

 #### Distinguishing between outside collaborators and contractors

 Outside collaborators aren’t members of B.C.
 Government’s GitHub organizations.
 If the GitHub banners reminding users to upgrade to SSO doesn’t come up for you, then you’re likely an outside collaborator.

+## ZenHub

+If you lost access to ZenHub during linking, please follow these directions to re-authenticate:

+1) Log out of Zenhub
+2) Revoke the Zenhub application permissions in GitHub
+3) Log out of GitHub
+4) Clear browser cache and cookies
+5) Completely close and reopen your browser
+6) Log back into GitHub
+7) Log back into Zenhub using "Continue with Github"

+If needed, Zenhub has [more support](https://help.zenhub.com/support/solutions/articles/43000636925-re-authenticating-zenhub-if-your-team-is-using-saml) available.

 ### IDIRs